 It is time for the heads of the company to now come together to find a solution.
 Ideas can be collected within the company as well as outside.
 The correct solution will definitely result in improvements.

 Though improvement has been achieved, passing this structure to the employees who have been working in the earlier process is of great importance.
 This process is called the Control phase where one needs to maintain the improvement achieved.

 Another Six Sigma method which is widely employed is the DMADV method.
 This involves Design of the procedure ensuring customer satisfaction, Measure the parameters required for quality maintenance, Analyze so that an alternative is always present to maintain the superior quality, Design of the details and finally Verify all the processes before implementing them.

 The main focus here is how to make better or improve the business methods already adopted by the organization.

 This has been a guide to Concept of Six Sigma.
-Here we discussed the Project, Implementation and the five phases of Six Sigma.
+Here we discussed the basic concept, project implementation and the five phases of Six Sigma.
 You can also go through our other suggested articles to learn more –